dallonn101/Querying_DESE_Dataset_SQL/README.md

 In a database called dese.db, answer questions about the state of education in Massachusetts.

 # Query
-In 1.sql Your colleague is preparing a map of all public schools in Massachusetts.
+Your colleague is preparing a map of all public schools in Massachusetts.

 In 1.sql, write a SQL query to find the names and cities of all public schools in Massachusetts.

 In 2.sql your team is working on archiving old data.
 In 2.sql, write a SQL query to find the names of districts that are no longer operational.
 Districts that are no longer operational have “(non-op)” at the end of their name.